INBDE® history and purpose

 If you have additional questions, please contact the Joint Commission on National Dental Examinations at 800.232.1694 or nbexams@ada.org.

-Will I still be required to take a clinical exam?
+Will I still be required to take a clinical examination?

-All of the National Board Dental Examinations, including the INBDE, are written cognitive exams.
-They are not clinical exams.
-Each state board of dentistry has its own requirements for completing a clinical exam.
-For more information on clinical exam requirements, check with the state board in the state where you are most likely to practice.
+Each state board of dentistry has its own requirements for completing a clinical examination.
+For more information on clinical examination requirements, check with the state board in the state where you are most likely to practice.

 How is the INBDE different from the NBDE Part I and Part II?

-The new test relies less on rote knowledge and information recall than the current NBDE examinations do, and instead it emphasizes the relevance of the basic sciences through test items that link science and clinical application.
-Test items on the INBDE will require candidates to draw from their knowledge of basic science, behavioral science, and clinical competencies to answer them correctly.
-For example, INBDE questions will ask about patient care, how dentists approach the practice of dentistry, and how dentists keep up with advances in the profession.
+The INBDE relies less on rote knowledge and information recall than the NBDE Part I and NBDE Part II did, and instead emphasizes the relevance of the basic sciences through test items that link science and clinical application.
+Test items on the INBDE require candidates to draw from their knowledge of basic science, behavioral science, and clinical competencies to answer them correctly.
+For example, INBDE questions ask about patient care, how dentists approach the practice of dentistry, and how dentists keep up with advances in the profession.